bakana808/mkdocs/docs/gamedev/godot/Font Data Half-Pixel Fix.md

-This shader is a fix for if you are using a bitmap font (image imported as font data), and the font characters are always off by half a pixel.
+If you are using a bitmap font (image imported as font data), and the font characters are always off by half a pixel, use th

 ![[half-pixel.png]]